drnic/eve/README.md

 ## Plan

 Build a nice Web UI app as a wrapper for an existing deployment (or multiple deployments).
-Figure out where `go-patch-web-ui` would be hooked in to post changes.
+Figure out where `eve` would be hooked in to post changes.

-Figure out how `go-patch-web-ui` is hooked in to fetch current values.
+Figure out how `eve` is hooked in to fetch current values.

-Get `go-patch-web-ui` to do the thing its supposed to do to trigger a deployment.
+Get `eve` to do the thing its supposed to do to trigger a deployment.